SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 -----------------------
 ## SecretlyKiller
 ### Team Impostor
-Please be quiet during the power outage<br>.
+Please be quiet during the power outage.<br>
-Normal kill button and <br>.
+Normal kill button and .<br>
-Ability to kill targets remotely with no sound and no kill warp<br>.
+Ability to kill targets remotely with no sound and no kill warp.<br>
 ### Game Settings
 | Name | Description
 |----------|:-------------:|